 - The Northern Virginia and DC region is accessible by three major airports, including one of the largest transatlantic portals in the U.S., serving 75 million passengers.

-- Four Metrorail lines with 10 stations (plus 4 more in 2022) extend throughout Fairfax County.
+- Four Metrorail lines with 14 stations (including one at Washington Dulles International Airport) extend throughout Fairfax County.

 - Bus service is available through Metrobus and Fairfax Connector on dozens of routes.

 - Amtrak rail service is available between Union Station in Washington, DC and major eastern cities.
 Regional line service is available in Burke to parts of Southern Virginia.
 The Auto Train is available from Lorton to Sanford, FL.